reinisriekstins/log-stats-frontend-new/readme.md

 - [x] bind refresh button to reemit the change event to resend ajax request
 - [x] bind invalid input value to change input state status to warning
 - [x] make input value '12345#54321' (with a hash) validate correctly
-- [ ] server side validation + make server forward those requests to logs.tf
+- [x] server side validation + make server forward those requests to logs.tf
-- [ ] make server retry n amount of times on failure and forward that info to client
+- [x] make server retry n amount of times on failure and forward that info to client
+- [ ] make input state update after a failed http request, for example: 345, 234
+- [ ] embed map and time data into the log object on the server
+- [ ] check for multiple inputs with the same value. if so, set state on warning, don't send http request

 Accordion3:
 - [ ] create a DB of logs that someone has requested before and make the server query that DB first